 How to define which channel works better now?

 Addition of a few well-defined KPIs such as the number of,

 You might be wondering how this will influence the campaigns.
 Here’s a detailed look at the numbers

 |Total Cost||Leads||Cost/ Lead||Opp||Opp Rate||Opp Cost|

 The deeper the alignment between the two teams, the more data-driven the marketing team can get.

-Chapter 5: Challenges in getting opportunity data from the sales team
+Chapter 5: Challenges in getting opportunity data from the

 The customer has offices in 5 cities and a 50 member sales team.
 They adopted a CRM to mark the stages of the inbound leads.
 But manually mapping the 1000’s of leads generated every week was not possible.

 The entire workflow had to be automated and a new customised dashboard had to be created.